ligato/docs/docs/tutorials/08_grpc-tutorial.md

 ...
 ```

+---

-**3. Setup the connection to the GRPC server.** The connection requires several parameters which can be provided via flags or the [config file](../user-guide/config-files.md#grpc).
+Set up the connection to the gRPC server.
+The connection requires several parameters which can be provided by flags, or by a [conf file](../user-guide/config-files.md#grpc).

-For simplicity, let's use hard-coded values.
+To keep it simple, use hard-coded values:
 ```go
 import (
 	"net"